-Hanley and Upton Educational Trust have processes and procedures in place to manage any safeguarding concerns about staff members (including ASC and HUET trustees, supply staff and volunteers).
+Hanley Castle High School have processes and procedures in place to manage any safeguarding concerns about staff members (including supply staff and volunteers).

-If staff have safeguarding concerns or an allegation is made about another member of staff posing a risk of harm to children, then:
+If staff have safeguarding concerns or an allegation is made about another member of staff (including supply staff and volunteers) posing a risk of harm to children, then:

-- this should be referred to the headteacher or DSL of the relevant school; - where there are concerns/allegations about the headteacher, this should be referred to the CEO; and - where there are concerns/allegations about the CEO, this should be referred directly to the chair of the trustees and /or the LADO.
+• this should be referred to the headteacher;

+• where there are concerns/allegations about the headteacher or principal, this should be referred to the chair of the; and

-Hanley and Upton Educational Trust will comply with guidance about conduct and safe practice, including safe use of mobile phones.
+Hanley Castle High School will comply with guidance about conduct and safe practice, including safe use of mobile phones.
 Pupils' allegations or concerns about staff conduct will be taken seriously and followed up in a transparent and timely way.

-Hanley and Upton Educational Trust will follow LADO advice and guidance where it is alleged that anyone working in the school that provides education for children under 18 years of age, including supply teachers and volunteers has:
+Hanley Castle High School will follow LADO advice and guidance where it is alleged that anyone working in the school that provides education for children under 18 years of age, including supply teachers and volunteers has: